robinxpk/Seminar_ClimateNStatistics2425/book.knit.md

 And this book is a success, so thanks a lot to all the authors!
 The other important role is the supervisor.
 Thanks to all the supervisors who participated!
-Special thanks to [SUPERVISING PROFESSOR](https://www.stablab.stat.uni-muenchen.de/personen/leitung/kuechenhoff1/index.html) who enabled us to conduct the seminar in such an experimental way, supported us and gave valuable feedback for the seminar structure.
+Special thanks to [Helmut Küchenhoff](https://www.stablab.stat.uni-muenchen.de/personen/leitung/kuechenhoff1/index.html) who enabled us to conduct the seminar in such an experimental way, supported us and gave valuable feedback for the seminar structure.
 Thanks a lot as well to the entire [Department of Statistics](https://www.statistik.uni-muenchen.de/) and the [LMU Munich](http://www.en.uni-muenchen.de/index.html) for the infrastructure.

 The authors of this work take full responsibilities for its content.